-William Meredith founded a bakery at Shadwell, London in 1830, with William George Drew (1813 – 1867) as his principal assistant.
+William Meredith (1803 – 1868), originally from Bristol, established a bakery at Shadwell, East London from 1830.
+William George Drew (1813 – 1867) was his principal assistant.

-Frederick Meredith and Lear James Drew (1840 – 1917) merged their interests as Meredith & Drew in 1891, with a capital of £107,000.
+Frederick Meredith and Lear James Drew merged their interests as Meredith & Drew in 1891, with a capital of £107,000.

 Meredith & Drew received its first Royal Warrant, from Queen Victoria, in 1894.

 The Meredith & Drew factory at Shadwell was extended in 1896.
 Production was still concentrated on the manufacture of biscuits for the catering industry, particularly public houses and hotels.